immutant/immutant.org/news/2013-08-20-openshift-clustering.md

 ## Let's break stuff!

-And see how robust our cluster is!
+And see how robust our cluster is.

 ### High Availability Daemons and Jobs